jlan84/knn-assignment/pair.md

     Implement some of the prepruning thresholds and play around with using them.

 2. Implement *postpruning* for your decision tree.
-You build the tree the same as before, but after you've built the tree, merge some nodes together if doing so reduces the error.
+You build the tree the same as before, but after you've built the tree, merge some nodes together if doing so reduces the test-set error.
 Here's the psuedocode:

         function Prune:
             if either left or right is not a leaf: